Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

-2.5 Crohn’s disease is not medically or surgically curable.
-Treatment aims to control manifestations of Crohn’s disease to reduce symptoms, and to maintain or improve quality of life while minimising short- and long-term adverse effects.
+2.5 Crohn's disease is not medically or surgically curable.
+Treatment aims to control manifestations of Crohn's disease to reduce symptoms, and to maintain or improve quality of life while minimising short- and long-term toxicity.

-2.6 Clinical management depends on disease activity, site, behaviour of disease (inflammatory, fistulising or stricturing), response to previous medications, side-effect profiles of medications and extra-intestinal manifestations.
-Because Crohn’s disease is unpredictable, successful treatment focuses on inducing and maintaining clinical remission.
+2.6 Clinical management depends on disease activity, site, behaviour of disease (inflammatory, structuring, fistulising), response to previous medications, side-effect profiles of medications and extra-intestinal manifestations.
+As Crohn's disease is unpredictable, successful treatment focuses on inducing and maintaining clinical remission.

-2.7 Current treatment includes aminosalicylates, corticosteroids, immunosuppressants, TNF-α inhibitors, antibiotics, nutritional supplementation and dietary measures.
-Crohn’s disease is typically treated in the short term (4–8 weeks) with corticosteroids.
+2.7 Current treatment includes aminosalicylates, corticosteroids, immunosuppressants, TNF α inhibitors, antibiotics, nutritional supplementation and dietary measures.
+Crohn's disease is typically treated in the short term (4-8 weeks) with corticosteroids.
 In severe active disease, hospital admission and intravenous administration of corticosteroids may be required.
-There is evidence that Crohn’s disease in some people, despite a good initial response, becomes resistant to corticosteroids.
+There is evidence that Crohn's disease in some people, despite a good initial response, will become corticosteroid resistant.
 Other people may become dependent on corticosteroid treatment, relapsing once the dose is reduced or treatment is stopped.
-Azathioprine and 6-mercaptopurine are widely used in the management of active Crohn’s disease.
+Azathioprine and 6 mercaptopurine are widely used in the management of active Crohn's disease.

 3 The technologies

-3.1 Infliximab (Schering-Plough Ltd) is a chimeric human-murine monoclonal antibody that binds with high affinity to TNF-α and inhibits its functional activity.
+3.1 Infliximab (Schering-Plough Ltd) is a tumour necrosis factor alpha (TNF α) inhibitor.
 Infliximab has a UK marketing authorisation for the treatment of: